SandyHook SeaLife Foundation™

 Bill Curtsinger - National Geographic

-We pull life out
+We pull life out and

-and we are running out of wild fish.
+the ocean is running out of wild fish.

 from over-fishing, shark fining, pollution and by-catch -